 Your post-2004 benefit is subject to IRC Section 409A.
 Your post-2004 benefit is determined by reducing your BEP Accrued Benefit as determined at your separation from service by your pre-2005 benefit, if any.
 Both your BEP Accrued Benefit and your pre-2005 benefit are reduced by the applicable early retirement reduction factors provided under the Marsh & McLennan Companies Retirement Plan.
-See "When Benefits are Paid" in the Marsh & McLennan Companies Retirement Plan section for details.
+See "What Pay Counts" in the Marsh & McLennan Companies Retirement Plan section for details.